 Podocarpus macrophyllusItem #6645 USDA Hardiness Zone: 7 - 11

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow grower to 15 to 20 ft. tall, 6 to 8 ft. wide, larger with age.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Reaches 15 to 20 ft. tall, 6 to 8 ft. wide in 10 years; larger with age.

 - History & LoreHistory:This is a valuable plant native to Japan and southern China.This genus was conferred by French botanist Charles L'Hertier de Brutelle, 1746-1800, either from specimens provided by Thunberg from Japan or more likely those sent west by French Catholic missionaries in China.
 The species was described but misclassified by Carl Thunberg in the 18th century as a yew under Taxus macrophylla.
 It also went by P. longifolia for awhile.
 Scots botanist David Don, 1799-1841 accurately classified the plants as P. macrophyllus to describe its notably long leaf shape.Lore:The tree is grown in China for its religious symbolism related to its appearance which suggests the lohans, followers of Buddha, often depicted on temple walls.
 Therefore aged specimens of this "lohan pine" tree are frequently found on temple grounds.